radrow/ddtrace/EVALUATION.md

 The figure in the paper visualises one specific execution per probe emission delay (none, 1000ms, or 5000ms).
-To produce the figure we manually selected 3 executions that clearly show how many queries, responses, and probes may be emitted, and when, in case of a deadlock.
+To produce the figure we manually selected 3 executions that clearly show how many queries, responses, and probes may be emitted, and when.
 The benchmark script runs numerous experiments for each delay, thus yields many candidates for Figures *16a*, *16b* and *16c*.
 The following trends should be observed:

 - In variants of *Figure 16a*, the red solid line rises early and often above the dashed cyan one.
-- In variants of *Figure 16b* and *Figure 16c*, the orange and green solid lines are generally below both dashed cyan and dotted blue lines.
+- In variants of *Figure 16b* and *Figure 16c*, the orange and green solid lines (respectively) are generally below both dashed cyan and dotted blue lines.
 - In variants of *Figure 16c*, the green solid line should be close to zero unless a red dashed vertical line (indicating a deadlock) is present.

 In each plot, there may be any number of deadlocks marked by red dashed vertical lines.
-Specifically, it is not necessary that *Figure 16a and 16b* do not have such a line, while *Figure 16c* has (as in the figures in the paper).
+It is not necessary that *Figure 16a and 16b* do not have such a line, while *Figure 16c* has (as in the figures in the paper).

 ### Simulation logs